For contractors working through a recruitment agency, an understanding of legislation is essential to remain compliant and in control.

 A genuine self-employed individual will not be classed as an agency worker, so these rules will not apply to them.

-What is Agency Workers Regulation?
+What are the Agency Workers Regulations?

 The Agency Workers Regulations (AWR) came into effect on the 1st October 2011.
 It protects temporary workers hired through an agency, or those working through an umbrella company.
 Temporary workers and contractors working through their own limited company are unaffected by AWR.